tgm-labs/scripts/ssl/README.md

 6. **Stop Nginx and Certbot Services**: Stops the Nginx and Certbot services.

-7. **Update Cloudflare IPs**: Updates Cloudflare IP addresses used to allow traffic in the Nginx configuration.
-This enhances security by restricting access to only Cloudflare's IPs.

 ### 3. Important Notes

 - **Port Conflicts**: Ensure that each domain has a unique external port if using the same domain or subdomain with multiple configurations.
 For example, `tgm.bet` can use ports `80` and `7080` for different services, while `api.tgm.bet` can also use port `80` since it is a different subdomain.

 - **SSL Certificates**: The script automatically obtains and renews SSL certificates using the email provided in the configuration file.

-- **Cloudflare IP Addresses**: The script updates the list of Cloudflare IP addresses used to restrict access to your server, ensuring that only traffic from Cloudflare is allowed.

 ### 4. Example Scenario